 Lopseed is an erect native perennial growing from 1 to 3 feet high on square, sometimes purple stems.

 The leaves are simple, opposite, ovate to lanceolate, with coarse teeth, dull green on top, hairless, while the underside is paler in color and has sparse hair on the veins.
+The tips are pointed, the bases wedge shape to truncate.
 The lower leaves have long stalks, are up to 5 inches long, while the upper leaves are smaller and have very short stalks or are stalkless.

 The inflorescence is a tall, thin, terminal spike (a raceme); occasionally with other spikes branching from a leaf axil.
 These take on a purplish color tone.
 Flowers open from the bottom of the spike upward.
 Both the raceme and the short flower stalks have fine hair.

 The flowers are very pretty but small, being 1/4 inch wide.
-They have white corollas, often with purplish external color, 4 part, with a long calyx tube attached to the stem of the raceme with a very short pedicle.
+They have white 5-parted corollas, often with purplish external color, with a long calyx tube attached to the stem of the raceme with a very short pedicle.
 They occur opposite each other and stand straight out from the stem.
-Each flower has two lips, with the lower lip having three definite lobes while the upper lip is simply notched.
+Each flower corolla forms two lips, with the lower lip being composed of three lobes while the upper lip has two lobes but appears as simply notched.
 There are four stamens with white filaments, in pairs of unequal length, with pale yellow anthers and a single style with a bifurcated stigma at the tip.
-The outer calyx has 5 finger-like pointed lobes - 3 on the top the are long and purple colored, and two under that are shorter.
+The outer calyx has 5 finger-like pointed lobes - 3 on front of the calyx and 2 on the back; they are long and purple colored, and two back ones are shorter.
 The base of the flower stalk has a pair of small green bracts.
 Usually buds, flowers, and seed pods will be visible from top to bottom.

 Habitat: Lopseed grows in moist rich woods where there is light to medium shade and wet-mesic to dry-mesic moisture conditions.
 It grows from a branching shallow horizontal root system.